 9 – Western Prairie flowers

 9 – Several species of grassland birds that require large expanses of grassland nest here.
 This one is a Henslow’s Sparrow – a state threatened species.

-9 – For the last few years we’ve also been seeing Dickcissels – sparrow-sized birds that look like small Meadowlarks.
+9 – We’ve also seen Dickcissels – sparrow-sized birds that look like small Meadowlarks.

 9 – Western Prairie